Tax on Sale of Foreign Securities

 STCG = INR 5,00,000

-Thus, we can conclude that, the gain arising from the sale of foreign securities can be taxed under the head, ‘Income from Capital Gains’ and the same shall be taxed on the basis of the provisions pertaining to the same.
-Hence, if there is a loss arising from the sale of such foreign securities then, this shall also be treated in accordance to the provisions of this section.
+Thus, we can conclude that the gain arising from the sale of foreign securities can be taxed under the heading ‘Income from Capital Gains’ and shall be taxed on the basis of the provisions pertaining to the same.
+Hence, if there is a loss arising from the sale of such foreign securities, then this shall also be treated in accordance with the provisions of this section.

 Kanakkupillai is your reliable partner for every step of your business journey in India.
 We offer reasonable and expert assistance to ensure legal compliance, covering business registration, tax compliance, accounting and bookkeeping, and intellectual property protection.
 Let us help you navigate the complex legal and regulatory requirements so you can focus on growing your business.
 Contact us today to learn more.